norsigmacom/GpxFreeIndex/README.md

   - Gravel
   - Road

-# Register free on github and create an issue to import a new gpx file
+# Register free on github and create an issue to import a new gpx file or want to be a repository collaborator

 Built with 💚 for the community!